LanguageMachines/toad/README.md

 ==============================================================================
-Toad - A collection of tools to genereate datafiles for Frog
+Toad - A collection of tools to generate datafiles for Frog
 ==============================================================================

 This first release contains the main Frog datagenerator **froggen**